 This paper differs from other papers in the HSPS and History & Politics Triposes in that it does not have a very extensive reading list.
 In fact, the core materials for this course are the online materials (videos and the slides that are included in them) and the various other materials related to the practical sessions, online materials and supervisions in the first part of the paper.
 These materials will be made available through the paper's Moodle page.
-Students should make sure to study these materials carefully when preparing for the exam.
+Students should make sure to study these materials carefully when preparing for the various activities in the paper.